NMRbox/nmrbox-configuration-htcondor/README.md

 This solution runs _/bin/systemd-tmpfiles_ a second time after sssd has been started.
 A systemd override file directs systemd to execute the service condor-tmpfiles-setup before starting condor.

+### Note
+To create a debian package from the source, install _dpkg-dev_ and then execute _dpkg-buildpackage -b -uc -us_.